xmflower/getdata-010-project/CodeBook.md

 The abbreviations of the vaiable names denote: <br>
 * Avg_ : the average for each activity and each subject
 * t_ : time domain signals
-* f_ : frequency domain signals
+* f_ : frequency domain signals (a Fast Fourier Transform (FFT) was applied)
-* BodyAcc_ : body acceleration signals from the accelerometer
+* BodyAcc : body acceleration signals from the accelerometer
-* BodyGyro_ : body angular velocity signals from the gyroscope
+* BodyGyro : body angular velocity signals from the gyroscope
-* GravityAcc_ : gravity acceleration signals
+* GravityAcc : gravity acceleration signals
-* BodyAccJerk_ : Jerk signals obtained by the body linear acceleration derived in time
+* BodyAccJerk : Jerk signals obtained by the body linear acceleration derived in time
-* BodyGyroJerk_ : Jerk signals obtained by the body angular velocity derived in time
+* BodyGyroJerk : Jerk signals obtained by the body angular velocity derived in time
+* Mag : magnitude of these three-dimensional signals were calculated using the Euclidean norm
 * _X : X-axial signals
 * _Y : Y-axial signals
 * _Z : Z-axial signals